Classification Makes SenseClassification is a comprehensive evaluation of the physical structure of a dairy animal.

 - Classification is offered across Canada on an eight-month interval for a regular round.

-- An optional mid-round classification service is available for an additional $100.
+- An optional mid-round classification service is also available.

 - Herds choosing the mid-round service receive a classification visit every four months.